-A fault tree analysis (FTA), Dependence Diagram (DD), Markov Analysis (MA), or other analysis methods can be used to derive lower level requirements from those identified in the FHA.
+A fault tree analysis (FTA), Dependence Diagram (DD), Markov Analysis (MA), or other analysis methods can be used to derive lower level requirements from those identified in the FHA [ARP 4761, p.
+17].
 Figure 3.1 shows the overall relationship between the FHA, FTA, and FMEA.
-The FHAs generate the top level events in the FTA.
+The FHAs generate the top level events for the FTA.
 The quantitative results from FMEA and FTA feed back into aircraft level FHAs to show compliance with numerical safety requirements for the identified severity classification.
 In the same way, FHA is traced down into preliminary design and detailed design, with fault tree and other analyses used to provide quantitative results.

 The FHA also establishes derived safety requirements needed to limit the effects of function failure.
-These derived requirements may affect the failure condition classification and may include such things as design constraints, annunciation of failure conditions, recommended flight crew or maintenance action, etc.
+These derived requirements may affect the failure condition classification and may include such things as design constraints, annunciation of failure conditions, recommended flight crew or maintenance action, etc. [ARP 4761, p.
+31].
+By definition (ARP 4761, p.
+8), derived requirements are additional requirements resulting from design or implementation decisions during the development process that are not directly traceable to higher-level requirements, though they may influence higher level requirements.